sandbox-quantum/Tangelo-Examples/dev_tools/generate_documentation.rst

 There are two files which may require modifications, on top of the other generated files (html, json, ...)

 - `README.rst`: A README update for users visiting the Github page.
-- `index.qmd`:Tthe main page of the rendered documentation, listing and tying together all the other rendered html files.
+- `index.qmd`: The main page of the rendered documentation, listing and tying together all the other rendered html files.

 2b.
 Regenerate the html files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^